THE FEDERAL BONDING PROGRAM

 What is it?

-The U.S. Department of Labor established The Federal Bonding Program in 1966 to provide Fidelity Bonds that guarantee honesty for “at-risk,” hard-to-place job seekers.
-The bonds cover the first six months of employment.
-There is no cost to the job applicant or the employer.
+The U.S. Department of Labor established The Federal Bonding Program in 1966 to provide Fidelity Bonds for “at-risk,” hard-to-place job seekers.
+The bonds cover the first six months of employment at no cost to the job applicant or the employer.

 Success and Prosperity